Afonso Freitas

-Afonso Manuel Abreu de Freitas (born 7 April 2000) is a Portuguese professional footballer who plays as a left-back for the Primeira Liga club Vitória Guimarães.
+Afonso Manuel Abreu de Freitas (born 7 April 2000) is a Portuguese professional footballer who plays as a left-back for the Liga Portugal 2 club Marítimo.

 Club career

 Freitas is mostly a youth product of Vitória Guimarães, and had a short stint in his youth development in Italy with Juventus from 2016 to 2018.
 He returned to Vitória Guimarães to finish his training, and was promoted to their B-team where he was a starter.
 On 4 June 2021, he signed a professional contract with the club until 2023.
 On 8 August 2022, he was promoted to their senior team and renewed his contract until 2025.
 He made his senior debut with Vitória Guimarães in a 1–0 Primeira Liga loss to Casa Pia on 29 August 2022.